 - The Lilith Rebellion Guide to the Astrological Alphabet (Word doc); use this document to learn and memorize the astro symbols necessary for chart reading.

 - Lilith Rebellion’s Eclipse Primer will take you right from the basic explanation of what an eclipse actually is, all the way to interpreting the meaning of an eclipse in your life using your natal chart.
 It was written in light of the eclipses in August 2017, but the information can be applied to any upcoming eclipse.

 - Follow Lilith Rebellion on Facebook and Instagram for regular cosmic weather forecasts (reading forecasts is a good way to learn astrology by becoming familiar with how planetary bodies interact)

 Online Learning Resources:

 - Not sure what time you were born?
 An accurate birth time is essential for a truly accurate reading.
 For assistance, check out Wiki’s How to Find out What Time You Were Born article, or Laurence Hillman’s suggestions on how to Find Your Birth Time.
-If you live in the U.S. you can order the “Long Version” of your birth certificate (hopefully containing your birth time) from the government department associated with the state you were born, and also see Forrest Astrology’s list of information and helpful advice for ordering birth certificates from each state government (+ some tips on obtaining birth certificates outside the U.S.).
+If you live in the U.S. you can order the “Long Version” of your birth certificate (hopefully containing your birth time) from the government department associated with the state you were born, and also check out Forrest Astrology’s list of information and helpful advice for ordering birth certificates from each state government (+ some tips on obtaining birth certificates outside the U.S.).